JanDW/wildpeaches/src/_content/posts/2021-03-28-havens-haven.md

 ## Christopher Havens

 If you were facing a 25 year stretch for murder and had landed in solitary for a while, you might think to yourself, "Maybe this would be a good time to catch up on some number theory".
-Something like this occurred to Christopher Havens when he was convicted of [murdering Randen Robinson]([Two suspected of murdering man found in Capitol State Forest | The Olympian](https://www.theolympian.com/news/local/crime/article25250860.html)) and sent to the Washington State [Monroe Correctional Complex northeast of Seattle]([How a convicted killer's passion for math inspired him to change his life — and others' | CBC Radio](https://www.cbc.ca/radio/thecurrent/the-current-for-oct-15-2020-1.5763055/how-a-convicted-killer-s-passion-for-math-inspired-him-to-change-his-life-and-others-1.5753905)).
+Something like this occurred to Christopher Havens when he was convicted of [murdering Randen Robinson](https://www.theolympian.com/news/local/crime/article25250860.html) and sent to the Washington State [Monroe Correctional Complex northeast of Seattle](https://www.cbc.ca/radio/thecurrent/the-current-for-oct-15-2020-1.5763055/how-a-convicted-killer-s-passion-for-math-inspired-him-to-change-his-life-and-others-1.5753905).
 He had dropped out of high school, began using drugs, and killed Robinson during a drug-related dispute.
 After his conviction, bad behavior sent him to solitary confinement for a year.

 While in solitary, Havens started working puzzles and then realized that the guards were handing out math problems to other prisoners.
 He did as much math as they could provide, quickly learning calculus and number theory, but eventually exceeded the guards' ability to keep up with his level.

 ![chris-havens](/assets/img/havens-haven/chris-havens.jpg)

-That's when he sent this letter that eventually arrived on the desk of Matthew Cargo, editor for [Mathematical Sciences Publishers](https://msp.org/), whose partner [Marta Cerruti]([An inmate's love for math leads to new discoveries (theconversation.com)](https://theconversation.com/an-inmates-love-for-math-leads-to-new-discoveries-130123)) is Associate Professor of Materials Engineering at McGill University.
+That's when he sent this letter that eventually arrived on the desk of Matthew Cargo, editor for [Mathematical Sciences Publishers](https://msp.org/), whose partner [Marta Cerruti](https://theconversation.com/an-inmates-love-for-math-leads-to-new-discoveries-130123) is Associate Professor of Materials Engineering at McGill University.

 ![havens-letter](/assets/img/havens-haven/havens-letter.jpg)

 Her parents are mathematicians and her father, Umberto Cerruti, is a number theorist at the University of Torino in Italy.
 Umberto Cerruti sent Havens a problem to work on, and Christopher wrote back with a long, complicated solution that turned out to be correct.

-Christopher has since published a paper jointly with Cerruti and two other mathematicians, in the journal *Research in Number Theory*, ["Linear fractional transformations and nonlinear leaping convergents of some continued fractions"]([Linear fractional transformations and nonlinear leaping convergents of some continued fractions | SpringerLink](https://link.springer.com/article/10.1007/s40993-020-0187-5)).
-He hopes to [inspire other prisoners through mathematics]([Prisoner Discovers New Life In Math And Starts Nonprofit To Help Others Find Hope. – InspireMore](https://www.inspiremore.com/christopher-havens-prison-mathematics-project/)) and has started the [Prison Mathematics Project (PMP)]([Prison Math Project – The Prison Mathematics Projects](https://www.prisonmathproject.org/)) to connect inmates with mathematicians.
+Christopher has since published a paper jointly with Cerruti and two other mathematicians, in the journal *Research in Number Theory*, ["Linear fractional transformations and nonlinear leaping convergents of some continued fractions"](https://link.springer.com/article/10.1007/s40993-020-0187-5).
+He hopes to [inspire other prisoners through mathematics](https://www.inspiremore.com/christopher-havens-prison-mathematics-project/) and has started the [Prison Mathematics Project (PMP)](https://www.prisonmathproject.org/) to connect inmates with mathematicians.
 They hold bi-weekly meetings to discuss math problems and work on larger projects.
 Beginning in 2016 the PMP has been holding Pi Day celebrations.

-"You should never set aside your dreams and goals and dismiss them as impossible just because you are institutionally challenged," [Havens said]([Easy As Pi: Inmates Find Motivation Through Mathematics | Washington State Department of Corrections](https://www.doc.wa.gov/news/2017/03172017.htm)).
+"You should never set aside your dreams and goals and dismiss them as impossible just because you are institutionally challenged," [Havens said](https://www.doc.wa.gov/news/2017/03172017.htm).
 "Today is not just a day to celebrate pi, but mathematics as a whole and celebrate an opportunity we have to move our lives in a positive direction."

-Besides having a research paper published, Chris also submitted a problem to [*Math Horizons*]([Math Horizons | Mathematical Association of America (maa.org)](https://www.maa.org/press/periodicals/math-horizons)), a magazine published by the [Mathematical Association of America (MAA)]([Homepage | Mathematical Association of America (maa.org)](https://www.maa.org/)) meant to be accessible to undergraduate mathematics majors.
-The [problem]([A Self-Taught Math Genius Wrote This Riddle While Serving Time in Prison.
-Can You Solve It? (popularmechanics.com)](https://www.popularmechanics.com/science/math/a35520893/havens-math-horizons-problem/)) is this, *What is the smallest positive integer $y$ such that $1729y^2 + 1$ is a perfect square*?
+Besides having a research paper published, Chris also submitted a problem to [*Math Horizons*](https://www.maa.org/press/periodicals/math-horizons), a magazine published by the [Mathematical Association of America (MAA)](https://www.maa.org/) meant to be accessible to undergraduate mathematics majors.
+The [problem](https://www.popularmechanics.com/science/math/a35520893/havens-math-horizons-problem/) is this, *What is the smallest positive integer $y$ such that $1729y^2 + 1$ is a perfect square*?
 This is a form of Pell's Equation, and there's a connection to the mathematicians Srinivasa Ramanujan and G. H. Hardy.

 Ramanujan was a self-taught mathematician from India who produced thousands of new ideas in number theory.
 In early January 1913, he sent a letter with some of his results to Hardy who was at Cambridge at the time.
 Later, Hardy said that the letters were "certainly the most remarkable I have received" and that Ramanujan was "a mathematician of the highest quality, a man of altogether exceptional originality and power".
 He invited Ramanujan to visit him in England, and Ramanujan arrived in April 1914.